UWE-Ruby/week-01/README.md

 With Guard running any change you make and save will cause the system to re-run the tests.
 There you can watch to see if the number of failures decreases.
 Your goal is to have *57 examples, 0 failures*.
 Good luck!

-6. Save your changes
+### 6. Save your changes

 When you have finished fixing the tests it is time to save your work with git.
 What follows is a series of commands that will save your files.

     git add spec
     git commit -m "Fixes to the Broken Tests"

-7. Share your changes
+### 7. Share your changes

 With your files saved (committed), you can copy those changes to your repository on Github.
 Creating a copy of them on an external system, allowing you to: recover them if you were to delete them locally; start work on another system; or share your work with other people.

     git push origin master

 ## Exploration

+Congratulations.
+If you have made it this far you have completed all you had to accomplish.
+But I'm sure that you likely have burning questions or would like to learn more about a particular technology or Ruby.
+This is your chance...

 ### Learn more about `git`